gedrutten/Portfolio/content/3644QCA/Day13.md

     </div>
 </div>

-Armatures extend outside of the footprint of the clock to represent planets further away, each with teir own moons orbiting them.
+Armatures extend outside of the footprint of the clock to represent planets further away, each with their own moons orbiting them.

 <div class="row">